5.4. Varianace of a Discrete Random Variable

 Using Variance Properties to Compute Standard Deviation

-Properties of variances listed in this section does not apply to standard deviations, in general.
+Properties of variance do not apply to standard deviations, in general.
 To compute the standard deviation of a linear compbination of random variables, always compute the variance first, then take its square root.

 Example💡: Bean & Butter, Continued